Turning dispersion into signal: density-split analyses of pairwise velocities: Introduction

-\emph{ Peculiar, pairwise velocities --- } The initial density perturbations of our Universe grow due to gravity, giving rise to peculiar velocities with respect to the Hubble flow.
+The initial density perturbations of our Universe grow due to gravity, giving rise to peculiar velocities with respect to the Hubble flow.
 On large scales, peculiar velocities are connected to the model of the Universe and the law of gravity.
-In the linear regime and in Fourier space, $\bf v_k$ is mapped to the matter density contrast $\delta_{\bf k}$ through the continuity equation, ${\bf v_k}= iafH \delta_{\bf k} {\bf k}/k^2$, where $a$ is the scale factor, $f=d\ln{D}/d\ln{a}\approx \Omega_m^{\gamma}$ is the linear growth rate, with $D$ being the linear growth parameter and $\Omega_m$ the matter density parameter; $H$ is the Hubble constant at $a$.
+In the linear regime and in Fourier space, $\bf v_k$ is mapped to the matter density contrast $\delta_{\bf k}$ through the continuity equation, ${\bf v_k}= -iafH \delta_{\bf k} {\bf k}/k^2$, where $a$ is the scale factor, $f=d\ln{D}/d\ln{a}\approx \Omega_m^{\gamma}$ is the linear growth rate, with $D$ being the linear growth parameter and $\Omega_m$ the matter density parameter; $H$ is the Hubble constant at $a$.
 In general relativity (GR), $ \gamma \approx 0.55$ \citep{Peebles1980, Lahav1991} but $\gamma$ can have different values if the law of gravity is non-GR \citep[e.g.][]{Linder2007,Guzzo2008}.
 Therefore, peculiar velocities encode information about the growth of structure; they can be used to test the law of gravity.

 In observations, peculiar velocities are often measured in pairs, called the pairwise velocities $v^p$, defined as the difference of velocity vectors for a pair of galaxies (or dark matter halos) along their separation vector $\mathbf{r}$ in 3D.
-When observed with a sample of galaxies (or halos), the mean of the pairwise velocity, called the mean streaming velocity, is the ensemble average of the number-weighted $v^p$ \citep{Juszkiewicz_Springel_Durrer1999,Bernardeau2002,Gon2024},